apeskinian/p4_watch-o-tron/README.md

 #### Complication Icons

-Some icons from [Font Awesome](https://fontawesome.com) were used and some were create by myself.
+Some icons from [Font Awesome](https://fontawesome.com) were used and some were created by myself.
 | Complication | Source |
 | --- | --- |
 | Chronograph | [Font Awesome](https://fontawesome.com/icons/stopwatch?f=classic&s=solid) |